Divorce South Carolina

 The couple must live separate and apart without cohabitation for a period of one year prior to filing for divorce.

-South Carolina Residency for Divorce
+South Carolina Divorce Requirements:

 Your status as a resident of South Carolina must be established before you may file for divorce in the state.
 In order to establish residency one of the following criteria must be met: